dwarvesf/playbook/operations/our-metrics-for-performance-review.md

 ---
 title: Our metrics for performance review
+description: "Performance is a final value that will be calculated from other metrics.
+This value will help to indicate how good all the activities we've done to make the company could grow."
 date: 2016-04-04
-description: Performance is a final value that will be calculated from other metrics.
-This value will help to indicate how good all the activities we've done to make the company could grow.
 authors:
   - tieubao
 tags: